openartmarket/supabase-live-table/README.md

 * `id` - a primary key column that maps to a JavaScript `number` or `string` (e.g. `bigint` or `uuid`)
 * `created_at` - a timestamp column with a default value of `now()`
-* `updated_at` - a timestamp column
+* `updated_at` - a timestamp column that is updated automatically when a row is updated (more about this below)
-* An arbitrary "filter" column of your choice.
+* An arbitrary *filter column* of your choice to filter what rows to replicate.
 It's strongly recommended to have an index on this column.

 In addition to these required columns, you can have any other columns you like.